 - In the latter half of the pregnancy, uncontrolled blood sugar levels can lead to macrosomia (fetal weight > 4000 grams, 8.8 pounds).
 Macrosomia is associated with increased birth trauma; shoulder dystocia (dislocation), clavicular fracture, brachial palsy (paralysis of arm) and higher rates of Cesarean section.
 Other complications include polyhydraminos (excess amniotic fluid), stillbirth, and neonatal hypoglycemia, jaundice, polycythemia (increase in HCT/RBC's), hypocalcemia, cardiac hypertrophy and respiratory distress syndrome. - Diabetes increases the incidence of maternal HTN and preeclampsia, (a serious medical condition that can result in very high blood pressure, edema, and proteinurea).
-Fetal mortality rates are high if the mother develops preeclampsia, so if she does develop it, emergency C-sections are often performed.

-• Because pregnancies complicated by diabetes are considered high risk, home deliveries are generally not advised.
+Fetal mortality rates are high if the mother develops preeclampsia, so if she does develop it, an emergency C-section may be performed. - Because pregnancies complicated by diabetes are considered high risk, home deliveries are generally not advised.